GoogleChromeLabs/webbundle-plugins/README.md

 If `undefined` or `true`, enforces certain
 [Isolated Web App](https://github.com/WICG/isolated-web-apps) -related checks for the headers.
-Also if `headerOverride` together with the previous is undefined, adds default IWA headers.
+Also adds default IWA headers if completely missing.
 If set to `false`, skips validation checks and doesn't tamper with the headers.

 ### `headerOverride`